 Because lung cancer can be present for a while without showing obvious symptoms, these lung cancer symptoms are unexpected but important to understand.
 Many symptoms, like stomach aches, aren’t easily recognizable as signs of a serious illness.
 The good news is, the more informed you are about the disease, the more likely you will be to get diagnosed earlier.
 The earlier you are diagnosed, the more treatment options your doctors will have.

 If you’re experiencing any of the above symptoms and are worried about their possible links to lung cancer, it’s important to speak with your primary care doctor.
-This is especially important if you are a smoker or past smoker since it is one of the leading causes of lung cancer.
+This is especially important if you are a smoker or a past smoker since it is one of the leading causes of lung cancer.
 We’ll perform a thorough evaluation of your symptoms, review your medical history, and perform the necessary diagnostic tests.

 In the fight against dangerous diseases, knowledge is your best weapon.